CiscoDevNet/monitoring-as-code/OpenShift/DotNetCore/README.md

 This is achieved by modifying the __nsToMonitor__ and/or __nsToMonitorRegex__ field in the `cluster-agent.yaml` file before deploying the Cluster Agent.
 Namespaces mentioned in the __nsToMonitor__ field are only considered during initial registration.
 However, __nsToMonitorRegex__ field can be dynamically changed.

-Alo, note that __nsToMonitorRegex__ parameter supersedes nsToMonitor.
+Also, note that __nsToMonitorRegex__ parameter supersedes nsToMonitor.
 If you do not specify any value for this parameter, Cluster Agent uses the default value of __nsToMonitor__.

 To use the __nsToMonitorRegex__ field, ensure that you are using the Controller version 20.10 or later and the agent version 20.9 or later.